Azure/azure-sdk-for-c/sdk/samples/iot/hub/linux/how_to_iot_hub_samples_linux.md

 - Downloading and building the Azure SDK for Embedded C suite
 - Configuring and running the IoT Hub client samples.

-_The following was run on an Ubuntu Desktop 18.04 environment._
+_The following was run on an Ubuntu Desktop 18.04 environment, but it also works on WSL 1 and 2 (Windows Subsystem for Linux)_

 01. Install library dependencies